 9. If the utility has not requested a change in its service availability charges as part of its rate request, a statement that the Commission will be reviewing the utility's service availability charges in the pending rate case and that the Commission may adjust those charges.

+10. The docket number assigned by the Commission's Division of Records and Reporting.

 (c) The initial customer notice shall be mailed to the out-of-town address of all customers who have provided the utility with an out-of-town address.

 (6)(a) No less than 14 days and no more than 30 days prior to the date of each service hearing, in those cases where the Commission has scheduled a service hearing, the utility shall provide written notice of the date, time, location, and purpose of the service hearing to all customers within service areas designated by the prehearing officer or the Commission staff.
 The notice shall be approved by Commission staff prior to distribution.
 The notice shall be mailed to the out-of-town address of all customers who have provided the utility with an out-of-town address.